 Quantstamp Protocol Progress

-This month, we continued to move towards our next iteration of the Quantstamp Protocol.
-Besides making progress on our assurance protocol research (mentioned last month), we are also removing the whitelisting of nodes and are researching a bug bounty protocol.
+This month, we continued to move towards our next iteration of the decentralized Quantstamp Protocol.
+We are also removing the whitelisting of nodes and are researching a bug bounty protocol.

 Removing Whitelisting of Nodes